-At the Adult & Continuing Education Center at YCST, the focus is on education and support for our students.
+At the Adult & Continuing Education Center at York County School of Technology (YCST), the focus is on education and support for our students.
 We work hard to keep our institution recognized as a valued community resource directed at all facets of career and workforce development.
 We provide a variety of educational opportunities and avenues open to adult students.
 Any student with a disability that wishes to receive reasonable accommodations must request support services and provide documentation indicating disability.
 We encourage participation in student organizations and offer general educational and career counseling assistance to help students adjust to and succeed in training by providing academic assistance and advice in the following areas.